cucac/truenas-influxdb-grafana/README.md

 	$ sudo systemctl start influxdb
 	$ sudo systemctl --type=service --state=active | grep influxdb

-Visit https://docs.influxdata.com/influxdb/v1.8/introduction/get-started/ for more info to create admin user and password to accpet TrueNAS output.
-While there get to know how to assign user priviledge to.
-But before doing that we need to get into InfluxDB shell command by issuing this command where -host/-port are mentioned at the beginning
+Visit https://docs.influxdata.com/influxdb/v1.8/introduction/get-started/ for more info to create admin user and password to accept TrueNAS outputs.
+While there get to know how to assign user priviledge.
+But before doing that we need to get into InfluxDB shell command line

     $ influx -host 192.168.11.50 -port 9600

-Once everything is setup with admin user, we can now tell TrueNAS to output time series data to influxDB
+Once everything is setup with admin user, we now can tell TrueNAS to output time series data to influxDB

 We can also run a few queries to see if the data you are looking for is being populated.